AsumVictor/endiAPI/docs/AUTHENTICATION.md

 ## Environment Variables

-Make sure to set these environment variables in your `.env` file:
+Set these environment variables in the `.env` file:

 ```env
 # Supabase Configuration